 Since its inception, NAREIT has diligently worked to preserve and perfect REITs by helping to shape the landmark legislation and policy decisions that have defined the evolution of REITs and real estate investment.

 Speaking as the voice of the industry, NAREIT articulates its position at the highest levels of the U.S. and other governments, at state and local levels, and before numerous standards-setting organizations around the globe.

 Ensuring that our members collective best interests are effectively protected and promoted remains our topmost priority.

 NAREIT's policy priorities include:

 Congress continues to eye tax reform as a priority issue.
-And while it’s unlikely that comprehensive tax reform will be enacted over the next two years, advocates are expected to maintain a steady drumbeat in favor of broad reform.
+And while it’s very difficult to enact comprehensive tax reform, advocates are maintaining a steady drumbeat in favor of broad reform.
 Their argument: tax reform is essential to restoring US competitiveness abroad, encouraging economic growth at home, and making for a fairer, simpler tax system.